SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-04-wastewater-reredux.md

   lower.
 We'd _expect_ to see higher RNA/death correlation within a single wave, _q.v._
 - Death rates are significantly, though more weakly, correlated with case rates at
   $R \sim 0.21$.
 This
-  also makes sense: you only get reported as a COVID-19 deat if you have COVID-19!
+  also makes sense: you only get reported as a COVID-19 death if you have COVID-19!
 But, again since medicine, viral variants and vaccination change, the chances of dying have been going down and that explains the lower correlation of cases with death.
 - Also, looking at the lower left corner, we see that death correlates with RNA at low